uuuulala/Threejs-folding-cardboard-box-tutorial/README.md

 Both are added as CDN with import map, it can also be changed: https://threejs.org/docs/#manual/en/introduction/Installation

-3) lil-gui controls added teh same way as threejs addons https://github.com/georgealways/lil-gui
+3) lil-gui controls added in the same way as threejs addons https://github.com/georgealways/lil-gui

 ## Misc